pitschr/knx-core/README.md

 # KNX Link

-A library for the KNX Net/IP communication with your KNX Net/IP router.
+A reactive, non-blocking Java library for KNX Net/IP communication with your KNX Net/IP router.

 This library is indented to allow you writing your own application communicating with your KNX network.
 It also contains few main classes for a basic understanding how the KNX communication can be done in programmatically way.

-This project is more intended for developers which are interested in KNX communication.
+This project is more intended for experienced developers which are interested in communication with KNX world.
-However, it contains ready-to-use main classes to get a quick start.
+It contains ready-to-use main classes to get a quick start.
 See examples below.

-#### Known limitations
+### Known limitations

 * Only *tunnelling* supported (no routing!)
 * No *NAT* supported

-#### Prerequisites
+### Prerequisites

 * **Java 10+**
   * Make sure that you have Java 10 installed and running as Java 10.